- This event has passed.

 Between 2016 and 2018, writer and naturalist Kerstin Lange traced the former border by bicycle and on foot to investigate its human, ecological, and socio-political legacies.
 Kerstin will share the story of the border itself – its layers of history and its transformation into Germany’s longest, skinniest nature preserve – and reflect on the people she met on her expedition.

-February 7 – The Real Eastern Coyote – Chris Schadler
+February 7 *RESCHEDULED TO FEBRUARY 28* – The Real Eastern Coyote – Chris Schadler

 Myths surround the coyote and cloud our understanding of it.
 Learn the true story of the eastern coyote: how it arrived in New England, how it lives among us, and how it contributes to healthy forests and fields.
 Learn why the coyote is a creature of our own making – an animal different than the western coyote in genetics and behavior but with the same superior resilience and adaptability.
 Despite the ecological benefits the coyote brings, it is the most persecuted carnivore in North America.
 And despite human efforts to eradicate coyotes, they survive and thrive among us.